-Column 1 lists the expenditure Object Levels which are to be reported on lines 1-f.
+Column 1 lists the expenditure categories which are to be reported on lines a-f.
 Enter the total expenditures (all seven Funds and nine Functions) in column 2 on lines a through f.
-Line g TOTAL EXPENDITURES must agree with the total of lines a-f on this schedule and the amount on line m in the TOTAL - ALL FUNDS column on schedule VE-CA-1.
+Line g TOTAL EXPENDITURES must agree with the total of lines a-f on this schedule and the amount on line k in the TOTAL - ALL FUNDS column on schedule VE-CA-1.